miradar12e/mr12e_rs485_ros1_pkgs/miradar_node/README.md

 ## Acknowledgements
 The original of this ROS node was created by QuibiTech Inc.
-The link is as follows.
+The link is as follow.
 https://github.com/QibiTechInc/miradar_ros1_pkgs

 ## Launch